 Insight into what it takes to be successful including:

 Connect with an advisor and receive:

 Is S.O.A.R. mandatory?

-Your attendance is EXPECTED.
+Your attendance is STRONGLY encouraged.
 Research shows that students who participate in orientation programs are more likely to be successful in college and persist to graduation.

-You are encouraged to rearrange your vacation or work obligations to make attendance a priority.
+You are encouraged to rearrange your vacation or work obligations in order to attend.
+We offer various sessions in order to accommodate many schedules.
 Start your year off right at CSI with the foundation that orientation provides.

 Can I bring a parent/guest?